srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh crescent shaped moon!
-You have also naturally become weak like us; You (who is shining) are not removing the darkness in the sky now which looks very black in color; you have also lost your shine; Thus, did you also lose the shine in your form on hearing (believing) the false promises of emperumAn who is resting on the serpent bed having the sudharsana chakram in his hand?
+You have also naturally become weak like us.
+You (who are shining) are not removing the darkness in the sky now, which looks very black in color; you have also lost your shine.
+Thus, did you also lose the shine in your form on hearing (believing) the false promises of emperumAn who is resting on the serpent bed having the sudharSana chakram in his hand?

 “nAL madhi” also means new moon. “mai vAn iruL” also means black big darkness.
-This indicates, those who shine with great qualities lose their shine when emperumAn delays his arrival and not fulfilling his commitment towards them.
+This indicates that those who shine with great qualities lose their shine when emperumAn delays his arrival and not fulfilling his commitment towards them.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam